mohsenoid/Android-Interview-Questions/KOTLIN.md

    data class Employee(val name: String, val age: Int)
    ```

    When we mark a class as a *data* class, you don’t have to implement or create the following functions like we do in Java: `hashCode() `, `equals() `, `toString() `, `copy() `.
 The compiler automatically creates these internally, so it also leads to clean code.
-Although, there are few other requirements that data classes need to fulfill.
+However, there are a few other requirements that data classes need to fulfill.

 10. #### What is the use of `@JvmStatic`, `@JvmOverloads`, and` @JvmFiled` annotations in Kotlin?